BEXIS2/Documents/Docs/Datasets.md

 ## Create a Dataset

-To create a new dataset, click on  'Create' in the main menu.
-A list of dataset types will be displayed (e.g., file, tabular data, publications).
+To create a new dataset, click on  __Create__ in the main menu.
+A list of dataset types will be displayed (e.g., file, observation, publications).
 Each dataset type may have a specific metadata schema, allowed file types, and other characteristics.
 To choose the most appropriate dataset type for your data:

 * __Check its description__
 * __Verify the accepted file types:__ If no file types are listed, you can upload any format supported by BEXIS2 (see the complete list here (link will be added))